chainer/chainer-chemistry/examples/tox21/README.md

 As with training, we can specify GPU/CPU to use by `-g` option.

-The full options available including `-g` and `-i` are found by running the following command `python inference_tox21.py --help`.
+The full options available including `-g` and `-i` are found by running the following command `python inference_tox21.py -h`.